 Some of the Group's operations are conducted through its financial services subsidiaries.
 As a result, the Bank's ability to pay dividends, to the extent the Bank decides to do so, depends in part on the ability of the Group's subsidiaries to generate earnings and to pay dividends to the Bank.
-Payment of dividends, distributions and advances by the Group's subsidiaries will be contingent upon their earnings and business considerations and is or may be limited by legal, regulatory and contractual restrictions.
+Payment of dividends, distributions and advances by the Group's subsidiaries is contingent upon their earnings and business considerations and is or may be limited by legal, regulatory and contractual restrictions.
 For instance, the repatriation of dividends from the Group's Venezuelan and Argentinean subsidiaries have been subject to certain restrictions and there is no assurance that further restrictions will not be imposed.
-Additionally, the Bank's right to receive any assets of any of the Group's subsidiaries as an equity holder of such subsidiaries upon their liquidation or reorganisation will be effectively subordinated to the claims of subsidiaries' creditors.
-The Group also has to comply with increased capital requirements, which could result in the imposition of restrictions or prohibitions on discretionary payments including the payment of dividends and other distributions to the Bank by its subsidiaries (see "-Increasingly onerous capital requirements may have a material adverse effect on the Group's business, financial condition and results of operations").
+Additionally, the Bank's right to receive any assets of any of the Group's subsidiaries as an equity holder of such subsidiaries' creditors, including trade creditors.
+The Group also has to comply with increased capital requirements, which could result in the imposition of restrictions to the Bank by its subsidiaries (see "-Increasingly onerous capital requirements may have a material adverse effect on the Bank's business, financial condition and results of operations").